resilient-tech/india-compliance-docs/pages/docs/ewaybill-and-einvoice/gst_settings.md

 Enable e-Invoicing if it is applicable to you.

 - **Automatically Generate e-Invoice on Invoice Submission**
-If this settings is enabled, e-Invoice will automatically be generated on submission of Sales Invoice.
+If this setting is enabled, an e-Invoice will automatically be generated on submission of the Sales Invoice.

 - **Generate e-Waybill with e-Invoice** e-Waybill will be generated along with e-Invoice if the invoice value threshold is met, and data is available and valid.

-    > e-Invoice is automatically generated for all invoices except for supplies to Unregistered Person or Non-GST Supplies.
+    > e-Invoice is automatically generated for all invoices except for supplies to Unregistered Persons or Non-GST Supplies.

 - **e-Invoice Applicable From**
 e-Invoices will only be generated for invoices generated after this date.
-You can pre-configure this if its going to be applicable at a later date.
+You can pre-configure this if it's going to be applicable at a later date.
 This date will be applicable only if **Apply e-Invoice for Selected Companies** option is disabled.

 ![e-Invoice Settings](./assets/e_invoice_settings_1.png)